-1 Much of this paper is devoted to a critique of analyticity which I have been urging orally and in correspondence for years past.
-My debt to the other participants in those discussions, notably Carnay, Church, Goodman, Tarski, and White, is large and indeterminate.
-White's excellent essay "The Analytic and the Synthetic: An Untenable Dualism," in John Devery: Philosopher of Science and Freedom (New York, 1950), asymmeth of warrher subcoher of science in present to Dr. Donable.
-L. Davidson for valuable criticism of the first draft.
-"See White, op. cit., p.
+Much of this paper is devoted to a critique of analyticity which I have been urging orally and in correspondence for years past.
+My debt to the other participants in those discussions, notably Carnap, Church, Goodman, Tarski, and White, is large and indeterminate.
+White's excellent essay "The Analytic and the Synthetic: An Unitenable Datalism," in John Dereys: Philosopher of Science and Freedom (New York, 1959), says much of what needed to be said on the isom excerted to Dr. Doradl L. Davidson for valuable criticism of the first draft. \See White, op. cit., p.
 324.